The UConn Huskies are in the sunshine state tonight, playing at CFE Arena in Orlando to take on the UCF Knights at 6 p.m.

 Over their last six games, the Knights are allowing 68.5 points per game.
 Look for the Huskies to once again exploit sophomore Tacko Fall’s lack of mobility like they did in the 64-49 win in Hartford back on Jan.
 8, a game which Amida Brimah said he had circled on his calendar.

-UConn set a new single-game record with 16 made three pointers last time out thanks in large part to Rodney Purvis, Jalen Adams, and Christian Vital.
+UConn set a new single-game record with 16 made 3-pointers last time out thanks in large part to Rodney Purvis, Jalen Adams, and Christian Vital.
 Hopefully, that flame throwing continues.
 The last time these two teams met, Purvis, Adams and Vance Jackson combined to score 36 points on 5-of-12 shooting from downtown.

-That’s how many minutes Steven Enoch and Juwan Durham combined for against USF on Wednesday.
+That’s how many minutes Steven Enoch and Juwan Durham combined to play against USF on Wednesday.
 The two young big men shined in their first extended action since coming back from injuries, combining for 23 points and seven boards.
 Facing a talented Knights’ frontcourt, the Huskies will have to get similar production from their two talented big men.

 UConn did do a great job defending Fall, holding the 7-foot-6 center scoreless and limiting him to just one shot attempt.